Site icon Texas Travel Talk

 6. Burgers & Curries

 Burgers and Curries is perfect for individuals who want to try something new on their way to the Texas Motor Speedway.
 From classics like cheeseburgers and veggie burgers to new dishes like spinach chicken and paneer tikka masala.
-End your dining experience with yummy desserts like gulab jamun (an Indian-style donut), ras malai (soft cheese balls and dried fruits, and mango lassi.
+End your dining experience with delicious desserts, such as gulab jamun (an Indian-style donut), ras malai (soft cheese balls with dried fruits), and mango lassi.

 Location: 5000 TX-114, Northlake, TX, open 11 am – 9 pm.